Disney's Fantillusion: Background and history

-Of the 31 floats in the Tokyo version of the parade, 15 were transported to Disneyland Park due to financial limitations.
+Of the 31 floats in the Tokyo version of the parade, 15 were transported to Disneyland Paris due to financial limitations.
 Of those 15, only thirteen floats were used in Paris' original production of the parade.
 The two floats that were bought, but never used were the Nasty Grotto and Murkey Dungeon.
 These floats were initially utilized to train new drivers but have since found other uses in providing spare parts.
-Although 15 were purchased, it’s said that more floats were actually purchased by Paris and since they had been sitting backstage since 2001 until 2003, more floats were damaged due to the weather elements of Paris.
+Although 15 were purchased, it's said that more floats were actually purchased by Paris and since they had been sitting backstage since 2001 until 2003, more floats were damaged due to the weather elements of Paris.

 Paris also bought most of the original costumes used in Tokyo's production of the parade, but owing to electrical difficulties and European performers being larger than their Asian counterparts, some were unable to be utilised.
 New skirt-like costumes were fashioned for the Evil Villains sections as a replacement for the "Ghouls" costumes, and new Court Dancer costumes were created for the Happy Ending.

-It took the floats more than 40 days to reach to Disneyland Paris from the Tokyo Disney Resort.
-They traveled by cargo ship from Japan to Australia, then set off again through the Suez canal and Mediterranean Sea before finally traveling around Spain and up the west coast of France to reach Le Havre.
+It took the floats more than 40 days to reach to Disneyland Paris from Tokyo Disney Resort.
+They traveled by cargo ship from Japan to Australia, then set off again through the Suez Canal and Mediterranean Sea before finally traveling around Spain and up the west coast of France to reach Le Havre.
 They were then taken by truck to Disneyland Paris where they were completely refurbished.
 The refurbishment of the parade floats took much longer than expected as the floats were badly damaged during transit.
 This meant that Disneyland Paris had to repair many of the floats, replace the thousands of tiny lightbulbs, convert their electrical system to the one used in Paris and enlarge the driving areas to fit the larger European drivers.

 Original soundtrack composer Bruce Healey also carried out slight amendments to the original soundtrack, to better suit the European audiences, and the different setting.
 Meanwhile a new opening announcement was also recorded in English and French.

 Disney's Fantillusion Parade! was due to debut in Paris in 2002, when the Main Street Electrical Parade would have been running for ten years, but instead, because of the problems with the floats and the fact that Disneyland Paris still pushed emphasis on their newly opened Walt Disney Studios Park, Fantillusion had to wait another year for its Parisian debut.